Origins

 • Background

-• Wisdom
+• Conclusion

 What service is, is not finding what needs to be done.
 Service is finding what fills you up; finding what you would do whether anybody paid you to do it or not.
 Finding what your heart tells you to do and doing that a hundred percent.
 No vacations.
 You don’t need vacations when you’re doing what totally fills you up and turns you on and gives you joy.